otaviocc/MicroblogAPI/README.md

 # MicroAPI

-MicroAPI is a network client written in Swift to interact with [Micro.blog](https://micro.blog)'s APIs.
+**MicroAPI** is Swift Package to interact with [Micro.blog](https://micro.blog)'s endpoints.
+It has factory method to create a [MicroClient: µ network client](https://github.com/otaviocc/MicroClient) instance.

-MicroAPI has a factory method to create the [network client](https://github.com/otaviocc/MicroClient).
-The factory conforms to a protocol, which allows mocking and stubbing, shall one needed it.

 ```swift
 public protocol MicroAPIFactoryProtocol {